Binary Autoencoder for Mechanistic Interpretability of Large Language Models: Abstract

 \section{Abstract}

-Existing works are dedicated to untangling atomized numerical components (\textit{features}) from the hidden states of \textbf{L}arge \textbf{L}anguage \textbf{M}odels (LLMs) for interpreting their mechanism.
-However, they typically rely on autoencoders constrained by some implicit training-time regularization on \textbf{single} training instances (i.e., $L_1$ normalization, top-k function, etc.), without an explicit guarantee of \textbf{global} sparsity among instances, causing a large amount of dense (simultaneously inactive) features, harming the feature sparsity and atomization.
-In this paper, we propose a novel autoencoder variant that enforces minimal entropy on minibatches of hidden activations, thereby promoting feature independence and sparsity across instances.
+Existing works are dedicated to untangling atomized numerical components (\textit{features}) from the hidden states of \textbf{L}arge \textbf{L}anguage \textbf{M}odels (LLMs).
+However, they typically rely on autoencoders constrained by some training-time regularization on \textbf{single} training instances, without an explicit guarantee of \textbf{global} sparsity among instances, causing a large amount of dense (simultaneously inactive) features, harming the feature sparsity and atomization.
+In this paper, we propose a novel autoencoder variant that enforces minimal entropy on \textbf{minibatches} of hidden activations, thereby promoting feature independence and sparsity across instances.
 For efficient entropy calculation, we discretize the hidden activations to 1-bit via a step function and apply gradient estimation to enable backpropagation, so that we term it as \textbf{B}inary \textbf{A}uto\textbf{e}ncoder (BAE) and empirically demonstrate two major applications: \textbf{(1) Feature set entropy calculation}.
-Entropy can be reliably estimated on binary hidden activations, which we empirically evaluate and leverage to characterize the inference dynamics of LLMs and In-context Learning. \textbf{(2) Feature untangling}.
-Similar to typical methods, BAE can extract atomized features from LLM's hidden states.
-To robustly evaluate such feature extraction capability, we refine traditional feature-interpretation methods to avoid unreliable handling of numerical tokens, and show that BAE avoids dense features while producing the largest number of interpretable ones among baselines, which confirms the effectiveness of BAE serving as a feature extractor\footnote{The source code and the BAE checkpoints will be released upon acceptance of this paper.}.
+Entropy can be reliably estimated on binary hidden activations, which can be leveraged to characterize the inference dynamics of LLMs. \textbf{(2) Feature untangling}.
+Compared to typical methods, due to improved training strategy, BAE avoids dense features while producing the largest number of interpretable ones among baselines.